History of the Puritans in North America: Background (1533–1630)

-Migration to America (1620–1640)
+Migration to America (1620–1642)

-Fictional drawing of William Brewster (c.1566-1644), one of the leaders of the Pilgrims who helped found the Plymouth Colony in 1620.

-In 1620, a group of Separatists known as the Pilgrims settled in New England and established the Plymouth Colony.
-The Pilgrims originated as a dissenting congregation in Scrooby led by Richard Clyfton, John Robinson and William Brewster.
-This congregation was subject to persecution with members being imprisoned or having property seized.
+The Pilgrims originated as an dissenting congregation in the small English village of Scrooby led by Richard Clyfton, John Robinson and William Brewster.
+This congregation was subject to persecution by the Church of England with members being imprisoned or having property seized.
 Fearing greater persecution, the group left England and settled in the Dutch city of Leiden.
 In 1620, after receiving a patent from the London Company, the Pilgrims left for New England on board the Mayflower, landing at Plymouth Rock.
 The Pilgrims are remembered for creating the Mayflower Compact, a social contract based on Puritan political theory and in imitation of the church covenant they had made at the church in Scrooby.

 Early Puritan leader Roger Conant led a group of settlers to found Salem, Massachusetts in 1626.

 Two of the Pilgrim settlers in Plymouth Colony—Robert Cushman and Edward Winslow—believed that Cape Ann would be a profitable location for a settlement.
 They therefore organized a company named the Dorchester Company and in 1622 sailed to England seeking a patent from the London Company giving them permission to settle there.
 They were successful and were granted the Sheffield Patent (named after Edmund, Lord Sheffield, the member of the Plymouth Company who granted the patent).
 On the basis of this patent, Roger Conant led a group of fishermen from the area later called Gloucester to found Salem in 1626, being replaced as governor by John Endecott in 1628 or 1629.

 Other Puritans were convinced that New England could provide a religious refuge, and the enterprise was reorganized as the Massachusetts Bay Company.
 In March 1629, it succeeded in obtaining from King Charles a royal charter for the establishment of the Massachusetts Bay Colony.
 In 1630, the first ships of the Great Puritan Migration sailed to the New World, led by John Winthrop.

 John Winthrop (1587/8-1649), Governor of the Massachusetts Bay Colony, who led the Puritans in the Great Migration, beginning in 1630.